fbpx Skip to Content

 Using Air Layering

 1. Your first step is to wound the stem of your Philodendron melanochrysum plant.
 You’ll need a sharp and clean knife.
-Cut the stem to make a wound that’s about two inches in depth and length.
+Cut the stem to make a wound about two inches in depth and length.

 2. Take a toothpick and stick it inside the wound.
 Position it so it’s holding the wound you created open.